NativeScript/ios-jsc/README.md

 #### Artefacts
 There should be a `junit-result.xml` file in the root of the repo.

-## NPM Package Build
-To build npm package run `grunt package` in the **root** of the repo.

-#### Artefacts
-The build should produce a `dist` directory in the root of the repo with the NPM package inside.
-It should contain NativeScript.framework, and a NativeScript template project.

 ## Running Examples/TNSApp
 The TNSApp requires generated metadata for the iOS SDK (`grunt metadataTools` and `grunt dist-metadata`).